Luna command-line tool documentation

 In this example, the IDs (s1night1

-, etc) come from the EDF headers:
+, etc) come from the EDF headers

-about dulplicate IDs.
-That is, every row of a sample-list should
+print a warning message about dulplicates.
+That is, every row of a

-contain a unique ID.
+sample-list should have a unique ID.

 .annot